 Section 8.4 A quorum shall consist of a majority of the members of the Executive Committee.

-Section 8.5 The Executive Committee members shall be nominated and elected in the same manner as the Officers.
-Executive Committee members may be removed by a two-thirds vote of the members of the Council present at a Council meeting for any breach of fiduciary duty or other unacceptable conduct that seriously harms the interests of the organization, the Democratic Party Committee Abroad, or the Democratic Party of the United States of America.
+Section 8.5 Executive Committee members shall be elected via the biennial elections procedure (involving advance balloting prior to the Elections Meeting and, if necessary, further balloting at the Elections Meeting), described in Section 11.2.
+Executive Committee members may be removed by a two-thirds vote of the members of the Council present at a Council meeting upon grounds found by the Council to constitute good and sufficient cause.

 Section 8.6 There shall be such other standing and ad hoc committees as directed by the Council, the Executive Committee or as appointed by the Chair.